haoyuanz13/Deep-Learning/README.md

-# Deep Learning Stuff
+# Deep Learning
-DNN Code and Projects, most of them contain PyTorch and Tensorflow two versions.
+Deep network structure Projects with source code, most of them contain PyTorch and Tensorflow two versions.
-Have included the deep network for playing with cifar10 data to achieve object classification.
+Have included the deep network for playing with cifar10/100 data to achieve object classification.

 Keep uploading and learning.....
 --------------------------------